Vikna Municipality: Economy

 Fishing, fish farming, public services, and agriculture are the main sources of income.
 The Norveg museum, devoted to the coastal way of life through the centuries, is located in Rørvik.
 The Vikna Wind Farm is located on Mellom-Vikna, just west of Garstad, and it produces power for much of the municipality.

 Transportation

 Hurtigruten boats stop frequently at Rørvik and Norwegian County Road 770 via the Nærøysund Bridge connects Vikna to the mainland and European route E6.
 There is also the small Rørvik Airport, Ryum, just south of Rørvik.
-Vikna and neighbouring Nærøy form a common work area with nearly 10,000 inhabitants.
+Vikna and neighbouring Nærøy Municipality formed a common work area with nearly 10,000 inhabitants.